 The bearing medium under footing-supported structures is required to be provided with adequate lateral support with respect to excavations and different foundation levels.
-Adequate lateral support is provided to a glacial till bearing medium when a plane extending down and out from the bottom edge of the footing at a minimum of 1H:1V (or flatter) passes only through in situ glacial till, or a material of the same or higher capacity.
+Adequate lateral support is provided to a glacial till or weathered bedrock bearing medium when a plane extending down and out from the bottom edge of the footing at a minimum of 1H:1V (or flatter) passes only through in situ glacial till or weathered bedrock, or a material of the same or higher capacity as the bedrock, such as concrete.